Yarranabbe

 Why Henroth matters to the peninsula

-For market participants, Henroth is the clearest current example of how the peninsula's largest moves still happen — privately, between known parties, and over years rather than over weeks.
+For market participants, Henroth is the clearest current example of how the peninsula's largest moves still happen: privately, between known parties, over years rather than weeks.